zorael/kameloso/README.md

 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)
 * configuration stored on file; [create one](#configuration) and edit it to get an idea of the settings available

-If nothing else it makes for a good read-only terminal lurkbot.
+If nothing else it makes for a good lurkbot.

 ## Current limitations: